kanisterio/kanister/docs_new/functions.md

 ### CreateVolumeFromSnapshot

-This function is used to restore one or more PVCs of an application from the snapshots taken using the `createvolumesnapshot`{.interpreted-text role="ref"} function.
+This function is used to restore one or more PVCs of an application from the snapshots taken using the [CreateVolumeSnapshot](#createvolumesnapshot) function.
 It deletes old PVCs, if present and creates new PVCs from the snapshots taken earlier.

 Arguments: